-Sermon for the Second Sunday of Easter
+Sermon for the Third Sunday of Absent

 Grace, mercy, and peace be unto you from God the Father and Jesus Christ our Lord.

 When I was a child, Christmas Eve was always celebrated the same way.
 The Sunday School Christmas pageant would take place at Church, and then my family would go across town to my grandparents’ house.
 Over the next hour, our relatives from further away would join us following services at their congregations.
 We would feast on tamales and smoked sausage, pinto beans, and chips and queso on folding tables set up on the patio.
 What can I say, it was South Texas?
 After the meal, I would play with cousins while the ladies cleaned up in the kitchen.
 Then we would all be summoned to the dining room where the Christmas tree was, and in later years as the family grew some of us would spill out into the living room.
 Then we would open gifts.
 My grandparents in their generosity almost always gave two gifts per child.
 Perhaps you had a similar experience.
 One gift was something fun and exciting—a toy car, a model airplane, a nerf gun.
 Something you had told Grandma you wanted.
 The other gift was something not fun and exciting—a package of socks or a new shirt with a stiff collar.
 Something your mother had told Grandma you needed.